The Case For Chiropractic

 The Big Picture

 Looking at chiropractic care’s excellent clinical track record and considering how inexpensive it is to come to Ascent Chiropractic for treatment, it’s an easy decision.
-Don’t have a chiropractor?
+Looking for a Brookfield chiropractor?
 We’d love to help you get started with chiropractic care.
 Make an appointment at Ascent Chiropractic in Brookfield by calling 262-345-4166 or schedule an appointment with our online scheduling app.

 Sarnat, RL et al. (2007).
 Clinical Utilization and Cost Outcomes from an Integrative Medicine Independent Physician Association: An Additional 3-year Update.
 J Manipulative Physiol This 30(4):263–269